-Did Shilpa Shinde Cook-up Fake Stories To Degrade Bigg Boss 13's Sidharth Shukla?
+Did Shilpa Shinde Cook Up Fake Stories To Degrade Bigg Boss 13's Sidharth Shukla?

 The Khabri further tweeted, "Whatever Stories #ShilpaShinde cooked to Degrade #Sid was tring to take revenge as he didn't give her bhaav and rejected her as she was after her to be her GF.
 She thought she will Make fake stories againt Sidharth and he wil lose🤭Public ne usko Sheesha dikha diya where she is." - (sic)

-While many agreed with The Khabri, many slammed them for switching sides.
+While many agreed with The Khabri, many slammed him for switching sides.

 Well, what do you have to say about Mr Khabri's claims on Shilpa?
 Hit the comment box to share your views.